vfarcic/devops26/manuscript/02-intro.md

 ## Creating An Amazon Elastic Container Service for Kubernetes (EKS) Cluster With jx {#jx-create-cluster-eks}

-W> At the time of this writing (August 2019), there is an open [issue 5000](https://github.com/jenkins-x/jx/issues/5000) that might prevent you from using Jenkins X (static flavor) in EKS.
-If you experience the same problem, you can either wait until it is resolved or temporarily switch to a different Cloud provider.
-If you choose the latter, I strongly recommend Google Cloud Platform given that its Google Kubernetes Engine is the most stable and advanced managed Kubernetes at this moment.
-While temporarily changing the cloud provider might be an inconvenience, it might also be a good experience.
-After all, we are currently in the "learning" mode, and you are not yet using Jenkins X in production.
-So, a temporary move away from EKS should not be such a bad thing.

 To interact with AWS through its CLI, we need environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` (there are other ways, but I'll ignore them).

 ```bash